 “A photograph is a secret about a secret.
 The more it tells you the less you know.” — Diane Arbus

-The interplay of light and movement can distort our perception and your views at night may not always add up.
+The interplay of light and movement can distort our perception and our views at night may not always add up.
 Did that person you saw on a bus or walking by you on the street really want to be recognized or understood?
-This series explores the dislocation and misperceptions we experience in a false field of vision.
+This series explores urban isolation and misperceptions we experience in a false field of vision.

-Applying our innate powers of pattern recognition, we stitch together a sense of place or even intuit an emotion from the barest of details, but there’s often so much we fail to see.
+Applying our innate powers of pattern recognition, we stitch together a sense of place or even intuit an emotion from the barest of details, but there’s often so much we fail to grasp.
 In photography we strive to overcome visual impediments yet by making these flaws explicit we can read more deeply into our surroundings and ourselves.

 I rarely think about time when I'm in the zone and shooting photographs, and I try never to rush my experience.
 But the reality is time is always a factor.